erikw/tmux-powerline/README.md

 	set-option -g status-right-length 120
 	set-option -g status-left "#(~/path/to/tmux-powerline/status-left.sh)"
 	set-option -g status-right "#(~/path/to//tmux-powerline/status-right.sh)"

+Also I recommend you to use the [tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) theme (as well as solarized for [everything else](http://ethanschoonover.com/solarized) :)):

+	source ~/path/to/tmux-colors-solarized/tmuxcolors.conf

 # Notes
 It's written over a night and in Bash so be prepared for the ugliness.
 I had some interesting design ideas but after hours of struggling with associative arrays that could not be declare where and how I wanted etc. I just went with the ugly way(s) :-P